NicklasBoto/BruSKI/SPEC.md

 print{foo}
 ```

-This evaluates to _"`.yi"_, in Unlambda.
+This evaluates to "\`.yi", in Unlambda.
 Which prints "y".